codingburgas/2324-space-sprint-project-planex/README.md

 <br>

 ## 💻 About
 <p align="center">This is our take on the 2024 9th grade project about "Physics and Astrology".
-It's a sandbox app, containing the Solar System, with a tailored physics engine <b>you</b> can play with.
+It's a realistic simulation visualisation, containing the Solar System
 </p>
 <p align="center">